tc39/proposal-record-tuple/tutorial/en.md

 console.log("at 0:0", grid.get(#[0, 0x0])); // player
 ```

 Amazing!
 This works as expected!
 The difference between a tuple and a string is that a string will only keep the sequence of character information, so if one char changes, everything is off.
-However, the tuple will keep the actual sequence of typed values so if all the values of the tuple are identical, everything should work.
+However, the tuple will keep the actual sequence of primitive values so if all the values of the tuple are identical, everything will work as expected.

 Now what is interesting is that you can access the internals of the tuple in a way you couldn't before and use that for equality: